 Horizon Zero Dawn

-- Running Horizon Zero Dawn at ultimate quality preset, the Radeon RX 6600 XT averages 97 FPS.
-In contrast, the GeForce RTX 3050 averages 61 FPS.
+- Our tests have shown that when running Horizon Zero Dawn at the ultimate quality preset, the Radeon RX 6600 XT averages an impressive 97 FPS.
+On the other hand, the GeForce RTX 3050 lags behind with an average of 61 FPS.

 - The Radeon RX 6600 XT scores 82 FPS in the %1 lows, and the GeForce RTX 3050 only manages 55 FPS in reply.